-The growth of the U.S. biodiesel market is helping create new opportunities for fuel industry participants from coast to coast.
-In this article, we take a closer look at the market conditions that are enabling both national and independently-owned fuel retailers & distributors to enhance their bottom lines through biodiesel blending.
+The growth of the U.S. biodiesel market is creating new opportunities for fuel industry participants from coast to coast.
+In this article, we take a closer look at the market conditions enabling both national and independently-owned fuel retailers & distributors to enhance their bottom lines through biodiesel blending.

 The Evolving U.S. Biodiesel Market